• Skip to primary navigation

 Applesauce cupcakes recipe.

-Applesauce cupcake in a brown paper wrapped topped with brown butter frosting.
+Applesauce cupcake topped with browned butter frosting.

 Ingredients to make applesauce cupcakes